 Based on records maintained by the National Weather Service, there have been 17 reported events with excessive temperatures since 1950 (Appendix G).
-The most recent event occurred on June 23, 2009 when the county experienced heat index reaching 106 degrees.
+The most recent event occurred on June 23rd 2009 when the county experienced heat index reaching 106 degrees.
 The southern tier of counties experiences the highest number of heat wave days.

-From 1986 to 2009, there were 10 years in which at least one or more persons in Wisconsin died from the direct or indirect effects of excessive heat (Table 5-20).
-A total of 115 people died in the 20-year period from 1986 to 2006.
-None of the deaths occurred in Sauk County.
-However, some Sauk County residents most likely received medical treatment for heat-related symptoms.
+From 2000 through 2024, there were 3 years in which at least one or more persons in Wisconsin died from the effects of excessive heat (Table 5-22).
+One fatality occurred in Sauk County in 2011.
+Its likely county residents received medical treatment for heat-related symptoms that are not reported.

-During that 20-year period, 1995 was the deadliest year when a total of 82 deaths were reported.
-Two heat waves gripped much of the state.
+In 1995, two heat waves gripped much of the state.
 The first occurred in mid-June and the second in mid-July.
-In the second heat wave, the temperature rose to between 100° F and 108° F with heat indices of 120° F to 130° F.
+In the second heat wave, the temperature rose to between 100°F and 108°F with heat indices of 120°F to 130°F.

-According to the National Weather Service, the mortality rate from excessive heat in Wisconsin is the highest of all natural disasters - more than four times greater than the second highest cause of death, tornadoes.
+According to the National Weather Service, the mortality rate from excessive heat in Wisconsin is the highest of all natural disasters.